Salò, or the 120 Days of Sodom: Ante Inferno/Antinferno

-In 1944, in the Republic of Salò, the fascist and Nazi-controlled portion of Italy, four wealthy men of power—the Duke, the Bishop, the Magistrate and the President—agree to marry each other's daughters as the first step in a debauched ritual.
+In 1944, in the Italian Social Republic (RSI), the fascist and German-controlled portion of Italy, four wealthy men of power—the Duke, the Bishop, the Magistrate and the President—agree to marry each other's daughters as the first step in a debauched ritual.
+They rule that once at the mansion the daughters will act as servants, and must remain completely naked at all times.
 They then recruit four teenage boys—Bruno, Fabrizio, Claudio and Ezio—as collaborators (guards) in the Decima Flottiglia MAS and four young men (Blackshirt soldiers), called "studs", who are chosen because of their large penises and good looks.
 The teenage guards and fascist secret police (OVRA) are sent out to capture young victims, of whom nine teenage boys and nine teenage girls are picked and brought to a villa near Marzabotto.
 One of the boys tries to escape but is shot dead.

 Circle of Manias/Girone delle Manie

 Accompanying the libertines at the villa are four middle-aged prostitutes, also collaborators, whose job it is to orchestrate debauched interludes for the men.
 During the many days at the villa, the four men subject their victims to increasingly abhorrent tortures and humiliations for their own pleasure.
 During breakfast, the daughters enter the dining hall naked to serve food.
 One of the studs, Efisio, trips and rapes Liana, the Duke's elder daughter, in front of the fascists and collaborators, who laugh at her cries of pain, aside from Ezio, who is secretly distressed by the ordeal.
 The President prompts Efisio to penetrate him anally while the Duke sings "Sul Ponte di perati".

 After breakfast, one of the victims who had previously tried to escape is shown dead to the crowd.
 Later, two victims named Sergio and Renata are forced to get married after one of the studs, Guido, and Signora Vaccari forcefully masturbate them.
-The President and the Duke then rape Sergio and Renata, respectively, to stop them from having sex with each other, during which the Magistrate engages with the Duke in three-way intercourse.
+The President and the Duke then respectively rape Sergio and Renata to stop them from having sex with each other, during which the Magistrate additionally engages with the Duke in three-way intercourse.

 On another day, the naked victims are forced to act like dogs.
 When one of the victims, Lamberto, refuses, the Magistrate whips him and feeds Susanna, the President's daughter, a slice of polenta filled with nails.